wbrowar/admin-bar-component/README.md

    }
 }
 ```

+> [!NOTE]
+> Changes made to Admin Bar Component will try to avoid breaking functionality and styles until the next major version.
+In order to introduce new features, the CSS and CSS Custom Properties above may change how they are used to style these components.
+This file may change and default styles may be added or removed over time, so including it into your project should be automated or frequently updated.

 ## Contributing
 This project is new and it will evolve as it grows (including adding CI automation, tests, and checks).
 For now, if you run into any bugs, please [leave an issue on GitHub](https://github.com/wbrowar/admin-bar-component/issues).